Ruth 1 – Ruth’s Journey

 ii.
 Yet, in the midst of all these bitter circumstances, Naomi was not bitter against the LORD.
 We can imagine one of the villagers asking, “Naomi, if God has dealt very bitterly with you, if the LORD has brought you home empty, if the LORD has testified against you, then why have you come back?”
 And she would have said, “Because I want to get right with Him again.
 Things have been terrible, and the answer isn’t in going further from God, but in drawing closer to Him.”

 iii.
-Not every reacts to trials the way Naomi did.
+Not everyone reacts to trials the way Naomi did.
 “Many are humbled, but not humble; low, but not lowly.
 These have lost the fruit of their afflictions… and are therefore most miserable.”
 (Trapp)

 7. (22) So Naomi returned.